17 Jan Can Waterpiks Damage Your Gums?

-For patients who have braces that make traditional flossing difficult, our staff at Prescott Dentistry often recommend a Waterpik as a reasonable alternative.
-However, many patients initially worry that such a device will hurt their gums.
-Waterpiks use pressurized water to remove plaque from teeth, which many assume could damage their gums or teeth.
-So the question remains, can Waterpiks damage gums?
+But many patients initially worry that such a device will hurt their gums.
+Waterpiks® use pressurized water to remove plaque from teeth, which many assume could damage their gums or teeth.
+Let’s find out, are water flossers bad for gums?

-Many patients have heard stories of how friends or family have experienced bleeding gums when using floss.
-Such accounts have turned them away from using specialized cleaning methods for their teeth, relying solely upon daily brushing.
-However, while bleeding may begin when flossing occurs, the root cause usually is not flossing.
-Generally, when bleeding occurs while using floss or Waterpiks, it results from tartar and bacteria build-up or improper technique.
+Many patients have heard stories of how friends or family have experienced bleeding gums when flossing.
+This has turned people away from using specialized cleaning methods for their teeth, relying solely upon daily brushing.
+However, flossing once a day is crucial in effectively preventing plaque and tartar buildup.

-However, bleeding will lessen over time unless the underlying issues are particularly severe once appropriately treated.
-For instance, clinical trials have found that flossing paired with toothbrushing is more effective for treating mild gum disease or reducing plaque than simply brushing alone.
-In clinical trials conducted to determine their effectiveness, water flossers such as Waterpiks have likewise been found to fight gum disease and reduce bleeding gums.
+Sometimes, simply improving your oral hygiene routine is enough to stop bleeding gums caused by early-stage gum disease.
+Clinical trials have found that flossing paired with toothbrushing is more effective for treating mild gum disease or reducing plaque than simply brushing alone.
+In clinical trials conducted to determine their effectiveness, water flossers such as Waterpiks® have likewise been found to fight gum disease and reduce bleeding gums.

-As for improper techniques, many patients often have trouble using proper water flossing techniques due to lack of usage and difficulty spotting the differences between proper and improper methods.
-Of course, improper methods place users at risk of damaging their gums and causing them to bleed.
-However, this is not a reason to stop using Waterpiks.
-You should instead take steps to improve your techniques when using a Waterpik, as proper usage will improve your overall oral health.
+But gum disease isn’t always the culprit.
+Many patients often have trouble using proper water flossing techniques due to lack of usage and not knowing the proper methods.
+Of course, improper methods of using string floss or Waterpiks® place users at risk of damaging their gums and causing them to bleed.
+However, this is not a reason to stop using Waterpiks®.
+You should instead take steps to improve your techniques when using a Waterpik®, as proper usage will improve your overall oral health.